sedaprotocol/.github/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: 📚 Documentation
 about: Report an issue related to documentation
-title: "[Docs]"
+title: "📚 [Docs]"
-labels: docs
+labels: 'type: documentation'
 ---

 ## 📚 Documentation

 <!--
     Did you find a mistake in the documentation?
-    Is there documentation that's missing?
+    Is there missing documentation?
 -->

 (Write your answer here.)